 - What extra-biblical writers, theologians, reformers, or Bible commentators have said or written about the matter in times past

-Things God is in Charge Of
+Things God Is In Charge Of

 Because God never changes (Malachi 3:6a).
 We can always count on God honoring His Word above His own name (Psalm 138:2).
 We can always trust that God watches over His Word to perform it (Jeremiah 1:12).
 We can be assured that "all the promises of God are yes and amen in Christ" (2 Corinthians 1:20)

 Let the Bible Interpret Itself

-A classic example of this are the writings of Augustine, which have been the basis for many of the doctrinal errors found in both Calvinism and Roman Catholicism.
+In other words, “old” does not automatically equate to "correct."
+Classic examples of this are certain writings of Augustine or Thomas Aquinas and other so-called "church fathers," some of which have been the basis for several of the doctrinal errors found in both Calvinism and Roman Catholicism.

 The bottom line is we should allow the Bible to speak for itself — wherever that may lead us — rather than depending upon commentators to tell us what we should believe.